Home » Features » Top 15 Best Nintendo DS Hidden Gems

 SNK Vs. Capcom: Card Fighters DS

-If you read my Neo Geo Pocket hidden gems list then you already know my feelings about Capcom/SNK’s brand of card battling.
-This Nintendo DS version is largely more of the same, but more refined and with much more content.
 You collect cards and battle against NPCs and even humans should you so choose.
 The matches are turn based and similar to something like Magic the Gathering or the Pokemon Trading Card game, but with Capcom and SNK characters for the artwork.
 It was hyped when announced, but Card Fighters DS fell victim to a game breaking bug that killed all momentum it otherwise might have had.
-The publisher recalled defunct copies of the title and replaced them but the damage had already been done.
+The Nintendo DS didn’t support patches so the publisher had to replace cartridges.
+The damage had already been done by then, and all hype was washed away.
 It’s unfortunate too because SNK Vs. Capcom: Card Fighters DS is a lot of fun.

 Written by